Transactions

 After User Impersonation, every request to an API resource runs inside a transaction.
 The sequence of the transaction is as follows:

-BEGIN; -- <Access Mode> <Isolation Level>
+START TRANSACTION; -- <Access Mode> <Isolation Level>

 -- <Transaction-scoped settings>

--- <Main Query>;
+-- <Main Query>

 Access Mode